Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Additional Experimental Settings and Results

-\textbf{(RQ4)}.
 We also enlarge the agent network of vanilla VDN (denoted as BIG-VDN) such that the number of parameters is larger than our HPN-VDN.
-The detail number of parameters are shown in Table \ref{Table:parameter-number} of Appendix \ref{App:hyperparameter}.
-The results are shown in Figure \ref{App:Figure:ablation}.
+The detailed numbers of parameters are shown in Table \ref{Table:parameter-number}.
+The results are shown in Fig.\ref{App:Figure:ablation}.
 We see that simply increasing the parameter number cannot always guarantee better performance.
 For example, in 5m\_vs\_6m, the win rate of BIG-VDN is worse than the vanilla VDN.
-In 3s5z\_vs\_3s6z and 6h\_vs\_8z, BIG-VDN does achieve better performance, which indicates that enlarging the network size in harder scenarios could stabilize training and achieve better performance.
-But the performance of BIG-VDN is still worse than our HPN-VDN in all scenarios.
+In 3s5z\_vs\_3s6z and 6h\_vs\_8z, BIG-VDN does achieve better performance, but the performance of BIG-VDN is still worse than our HPN-VDN in all scenarios.